webpack/webpack.js.org/src/content/api/tapable.md

   - e-cloud
 ---

-[Tapable](https://github.com/webpack/tapable) is small library that allows you to add and apply plugins to a javascript module.
+[Tapable](https://github.com/webpack/tapable) is a small library that allows you to add and apply plugins to a javascript module.
 It can be inherited or mixed in to other modules.
 It is similar to NodeJS's `EventEmitter` class, focusing on custom event emission and manipulation.
 However, in addition to this, `Tapable` allows you to have access to the "emittee" or "producer" of the event through callbacks arguments.

 `Tapable` has four groups of member functions: